eidankhan/microservices-workshop/KEY_POINTS.md

 How it Works:
 - Service Registration: All microservices (Order, Restaurant, Delivery) register themselves with Eureka Server when they start up.
 Eureka Server saves their details (hostnames, ports, etc.).
 - Service Discovery: When one service (e.g., Order Service) wants to talk to another (e.g., Delivery Service), it asks Eureka Server for the latest location instead of relying on a hardcoded address.

+## ⚠️ Fault Tolerance in Spring Microservices

+Fault tolerance = Keeping your system **alive and responsive**, even when parts of it fail.

+### 🧰 Key Tools (with Resilience4j):

+- **Circuit Breaker** 🧯
+  Stops calling a failing service to avoid making things worse.
+Falls back to defaults.

+- **Retry** 🔁
+  Tries a few times before giving up.
+Useful for temporary network hiccups.

+- **Rate Limiter** 🚦
+  Controls traffic to prevent service overload.

+- **Bulkhead** 🛡️
+  Isolates resources (like thread pools) to prevent a failure from sinking the entire system.

+> 💡 Think of it as airbags for your microservices!

+---

+## 🧭 When Eureka Server Goes Down

+### 😱 What breaks?
+- ❌ New services can't register
+- ❌ New services can't discover others (if not cached)
+- ❌ No health checks or heartbeats

+### 😌 What still works?
+- ✅ Already-discovered services can still talk using cached registry
+- ✅ Temporary survival thanks to local cache

+### 🛠️ How to reduce impact:
+- 🔁 Use **multiple Eureka servers** for high availability
+- 🧠 Leverage **self-preservation mode** to avoid accidental instance removal
+- 💾 Keep **registry fetch interval** short for fresher local cache

+> 💬 Eureka down ≠ total blackout — just don't stay in single-server mode!